A paean to the linseed, each Volume of the publication is themed around a single ingredient with enduring cultural significance.

 A material which continues to nourish and inspire, at the confluence of the human and natural worlds.

-LINSEED is a journal of cultural entanglement
+LINSEED is a companion of cultural entanglement.

 In part, a tapestry: stitching through geographic boundaries and historical divides.
 A patchwork: gathering texture from near and far.